riyavas/riyavas.github.io/README.md

-My Portfolio that was made using HTML and CSS.
-Utilized Font Awesome's Free OpenSource icons - https://fontawesome.com
+My Portfolio that was made using HTML and CSS, and some JavaScript.
+Utilized Font Awesome's Free OpenSource icons - https://fontawesome.com.